Vantiq/vantiq-extension-sources/CSVSource/README.md

 It is also possible to have the connector write files.
 This operation is described below.

+later version added the following functionality:
+1. read file as an XML object ; convert it to json and load to Vantiq.
+2. save to archive bnefore loading file to Vantiq.

 The documentation has been split into two parts, [Setting Up Your Machine](#machine) and [Setting Up Your Vantiq](#vantiq).

 # Prerequisites <a name="pre" id="pre"></a>